kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 {% include figure.html caption="Image by Matthew Sanders" asset="/assets/Constraint-5.gif" %}

-The code snippet below illsutrates creating the Auto Layout constraints for the coloured squares in the `UIView` method [updateConstraints][update-constraints].
+The code snippet below creates the Auto Layout constraints for the coloured squares in the `UIView` method [updateConstraints][update-constraints].
 The chainable expressive syntax of Masonry shines through.
 A working example is availble from my fork of Masonry on [github][masonry-squares-fork].

 {% highlight objective-c %}
 - (void)updateConstraints